VoIcanis/S1MPL/README.md

 - 📂 Manage local saves and player data folders easily
 - 🔒 100% offline, secure, no server needed
 - 🎯 Minimal, fast, easy-to-use Electron app

 ---

+## 📥 Download

+The latest compiled `.exe` is available on the [Releases page](https://github.com/VoIcanis/S1MPL/releases).

+If you want just the source code (and know how to build Electron apps), you can clone this repository.

+---